-Presented by Text Publishing and Writing NSW
+Presented by Writing NSW and Text Publishing

-Applications for the Boundless Indigenous Writer’s Mentorship have now closed.
+Applications for the 2021 mentorship have now closed.

 Submissions must be either a work of fiction (including short story collections) or narrative non-fiction for adult, kids (middle grade), or young adult.
 Please note that poetry, plays, picture books, and practical non-fiction are ineligible.

 Submissions will be judged by Tony Birch, best-selling author and winner of the 2020 NSW Premier’s Award for Indigenous Writing, in consultation with representatives from Text Publishing and Writing NSW.
 Tony Birch said:

 ‘It is such an honour to be involved in this project.
 The relationship between a mentor and young writer is an invaluable experience for all involved.’

 Tara June Winch, inaugural Boundless judge and mentor said: